How The Tonya Harding & Nancy Kerrigan Spectacle Changed Media Forever

 “We couldn’t wait to say, ‘Beautiful, long-legged, megawatt smile.
 Nancy, you’ll do just fine.’
 My god, Nancy Kerrigan fit the bill perfectly.
 Then you have Tonya down at the pool hall after she changed the oil on her truck, puffing on a cigarette.
 You’re the white princess, and you’re Darth Vader.
 It couldn’t have worked out better.” recalls Schatz.

-In a Time cover story that ran on 22nd January, 1994, writer Jill Smolowe drew a litany of poetic comparisons between Harding and more traditional figure skaters, like Kerrigan.
+In a Time cover story that ran on January 22, 1994, writer Jill Smolowe drew a litany of poetic comparisons between Harding and more traditional figure skaters, like Kerrigan.
 “Tonya Harding is not — nor has ever been — like most skaters.
 She is neither politic nor polished, sociable nor sophisticated.
-Instead, she is the bead of raw sweat in a field of dainty perspires; the asthmatic who heaves uncomfortable while others pant prettile; the pool-playing, drag-racing, trash-talking bad girl of a sport the thrives on illusion and politesse.”
-Later on, the same article describes Kerrigan as someone “blessed with long, slender limbs and a natural elegance,” and emphasises her loving family.
+Instead, she is the bead of raw sweat in a field of dainty perspires; the asthmatic who heaves uncomfortable while others pant prettily; the pool-playing, drag-racing, trash-taking bad girl of a sport the thrives on illusion and politesse.”
+Later on, the same article describes Kerrigan as someone “blessed with long, slender limbs and a natural elegance,” and emphasizes her loving family.
 According to their portrayal in Time, and other similar stories, the two skaters were seemingly too different to be anything but rivals.

-But it was the lower-calibre, less-respected tabloids that drove the story.
-Nightly network news programmes were interested in the mechanics of what had happened in Detroit — the “How” and “When” and “What” questions.
-But the spectacle’s narrative — the “Why” — was forged in the nonstop furnaces of tabloid U.S. shows like Inside Edition, Extra, and Hard Copy, the now-defunct news programme given a spotlight in I, Tonya.
+But it was the lower-caliber, less-respected tabloids that drove the story.
+Nightly network news programs were interested in the mechanics of what had happened in Detroit — the “How” and “When” and “What” questions.
+But the spectacle’s narrative — the “Why” — was forged in the nonstop furnaces of tabloid programs like Inside Edition, Extra, and Hard Copy, the now-defunct news program given a spotlight in I, Tonya.

 Advertisement